1000 GIS Applications & Uses

-225. Chokepoint – Safeguarding chokepoints like bridges or dams where critical infrastructure converge – explosions here would cause multiple effects.
+225. Chokepoint – Safeguarding chokepoints like bridges or dams where critical infrastructure converges – explosions here would cause multiple effects.

-226. Bird Strike – Flying safely through the Bird Avoidance Model (BAM) – a temporal raster grids equal to the sum of the mean bird mass for all species present.
+226. Bird Strike – Flying safely through the Bird Avoidance Model (BAM) – a temporal raster grid equal to the sum of the mean bird mass for all species present.

 227. Uranium Depletion – Mapping depleted uranium and preventing it from getting into the wrong hands.

 228. President Assassination – Preventing assassinations by understanding the logistics of a past one.